-The standard range hood is a separate appliance installed above the range, below the microwave.
+The range hood is incorporated into the microwave.
+The microwave's control panel operates the range hood functions.
 This range hood has both a fan and a light for your convenience.
-It is operated by turning the switch for the light either on or off, and for the fan either low, high, or off.
-Consult the range hood Owner's Manual for further detailed information on the hood operation.
-If the optional microwave is installed, range hood is incorporated into the microwave.
-The microwave's control panel operates the range hood functions.
-This range hood has a fan and a light.
 The fan has two speeds which are low and high.
 Simply select the desired setting from the microwave's control panel.
 For further detailed information on the hood operation, refer to the microwave Owner's Manual.